krz8/accretions/README.md

 generic functions.
 This is the expected usage of Accretions.

-Additionally, Accretions also provides standalone packages for each collection in a "one package, one file" manner.
+Additionally, Accretions also provides standalone packages for each type of collection in a "one package, one file" manner.
 This is especially useful for resource-constrained environments, where code size is to be conserved or code overhead should be minimized.
 For example, pulling in the enter Accretions package might be prohibitive in some systems when all one needs is a **bag**.

 The top level API, as well as the API for the individual collection implementations, are detailed in the [manual][manual].